-- I. General information: The purpose of the Dress Code is to develop a healthy self-respect and sense of responsibility, to promote habits of neatness, good grooming, and hygiene and to provide a serious learning environment.
+I. General information: The purpose of the Dress Code is to develop a healthy self-respect and sense of responsibility, to promote habits of neatness, good grooming, and hygiene and to provide a serious learning environment.
 Because of the unique and constantly changing nature of fashion, the school reserves the right to classify any style of dress or grooming as inappropriate.
-Parents are encouraged to contact the Office of Student Affairs at any time during school hours to get an update report on the student dress code policies. - a.
+Parents are encouraged to contact the Office of Student Affairs at any time during school hours to get an update report on the student dress code policies.

+a.
 Dress code violations may result in disciplinary action which may lead to a student being denied participation in school sponsored events on and off-campus.
+Students that accumulate more than 5 demerits due to dress code violations may receive Saturday detention after the 5th demerit.
 Habitual violations may result in the student being suspended or administratively withdrawn.

-- b.
+b.
 Students are to arrive on school grounds in correct uniforms, and with proper uniform shoes on their feet.
 Shoes are not to be stored in lockers.
-Shoes must be worn appropriately at all times. - c.
+Shoes must be worn appropriately at all times.

+c.
 Students are not to be getting dressed as they leave their means of transportation and in the hallways as they enter the school building.
-Students must remain in their correct uniform until they leave campus. - d.
+Students must remain in their correct uniform until they leave campus.

+d.
 All uniforms must be neat, clean and in good condition.
-Items in poor condition must be replaced immediately. - e.
-Students participating in physical education are required to wear the official physical education school uniform. - f.
-Students are required to wear the approved school uniform during field trips unless the administration approves a change of dress. - g.
-During night or off campus events sponsored by the school students are expected to dress moderately and modestly; clothes of inappropriate nature or with offensive slogans printed on them are prohibited. - h.
-The school will not be responsible for any items of clothing, jewelry, electronic devices, etc. brought to the school. - i.
-The final determination of what is appropriate in matters of dress, grooming and decorum is the decision of the school administration. - j.
-In some cases, students may be required to call their parents to bring them the proper uniform. - k.
+Items in poor condition must be replaced immediately.

+e.
+Students participating in physical education are required to wear the official physical education school uniform.

+f.
+Students are required to wear the approved school uniform during field trips unless the administration approves a change of dress.

+g.
+During night or off campus events sponsored by the school students are expected to dress moderately and modestly; clothes of inappropriate nature or with offensive slogans printed on them are prohibited.

+h.
+The school will not be responsible for any items of clothing, jewelry, electronic devices, etc. brought to the school.

+i.
+The final determination of what is appropriate in matters of dress, grooming and decorum is the decision of the school administration.

+j.
+In some cases, students may be required to call their parents to bring them the proper uniform.

+k.
 Students not in proper uniform may be denied access to classes, and exams.
 Such absences may be marked as unexcused.